yext/search-core/docs/answers-core.searchparameterfield.fetchentities.md

 ## SearchParameterField.fetchEntities property

-Indicates whether or not to return the [AutoCompleteResult.relatedItem](./answers-core.autocompleteresult.relateditem.md) associated with the oomplete result.
+Indicates whether or not to return the [AutoCompleteResult.relatedItem](./answers-core.autocompleteresult.relateditem.md) associated with the autocomplete result.

 <b>Signature:</b>